-A further important aspect is the concentration of light energy in the time domain; intense ultrashort pulse may have enormously short pulse duration, and can thus have extremely high peak powers even if the pulse energy is quite moderate.
+A further important aspect is the concentration of light energy in the time domain; intense ultrashort pulses can have enormously short pulse durations, and can thus have extremely high peak powers even if the pulse energy is quite moderate.
 This combined with the focusing to tiny spatial regions is widely exploited in laser material processing.

 Light may easily carry sufficient amounts of energy for causing hazards, particularly to eyes.
 See the article on laser safety for details.